y-lohse/Compose/README.md

 For the tools, you can tweak them to add custom class names to element.
 Compsoe migth provide an API for this in the future.
 Markdown however does not support attributes so you'll need to disable it, at least partly.
 Again, a solution for this might be designed in the future.

-Another option is to duplicate your sttylesheet and replace class names with actual tags.
+Another option is to duplicate your stylesheet and replace class names with actual tags.
 While this isn't great, it would work.